poucet/workflow/README.md

 ### Merge Strategy

-The tool uses a rebase-based merge strategy:
+The tool uses a simple merge commit strategy:

-1. Rebase workspace commits onto main
+1. Create a merge commit with both main and workspace as parents using `jj new main workspace-`
-2. Move main bookmark to the rebased commits
+2. Move main bookmark to the merge commit
-3. Update git HEAD to point to main

-This creates a clean, linear history without merge commits.
+This preserves all individual commits from the workspace and creates a proper merge commit, maintaining the full history of both branches.
+Conflicts are handled by jujutsu's first-class conflict support, allowing you to resolve them at your convenience.

 ## Tips and Best Practices